slgrobotics/turtlebot_create/RPi_Setup/README.md

 ### 5. Compile ROS2 driver for BNO055 IMU

-Connect I2C: SCL - pin 05, SDA - pin 03 of Raspberry Pi
+Connect to I2C: SCL - pin 05, SDA - pin 03 of Raspberry Pi

 Info and tests: